Are You Considering Hiring An At-Home Caregiver?

 Clear communication with caregivers is essential, but even more so if your loved one has serious medical issues.

 Creating clear communication channels and processes starts before you even make a hiring decision.
-For example, before you conduct an interview, brainstorm a list of questions to ask, such as this list of homecare questions from the Mayo Clinic.
+For example, before you conduct an interview, brainstorm a list of questions to ask.

 It also helps to write down everything that you find essential for the position.
 Make a point to communicate these to the caregiver during the interview and again if necessary.